 Whiteboard – If someone needs to draw an idea out, here’s the place.
 I sometimes take iPhone pictures of the information drawn on the board and then store it in Evernote.

 Watercooler – Drinking plenty of water each day will enhance your stamina.
-As you can tell, I like convenience.
+You want to create energy that sustains you.

 How would you change my office?
 What additional ideas would you add to these?

 Get my free weekly accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.